-I wish I couldn’t write about this topic, but sadly enough it’s not all that hard.
+I wish I couldn’t write about this topic of Places to Visit Before It’s Too Late, but sadly enough it’s not all that hard.
 There are places that are reaching a point of destruction, and for different reasons they will soon be gone.
+As I write this post, I feel split between paradoxes.

 So as much as I hope to inspire to travel to these places, I hope to inspire to a greener way of getting there.